cferdinandi/x-ray/README.md

 ### Use X-Ray events in your own scripts

-You can also call X-Ray's toggle password event in your own scripts:
+You can also call X-Ray's toggle password event in your own scripts.

+#### runToggle()
+Toggle password visibility on or off.

 ```javascript
 xray.runToggle(